YeMao-Zi/ym-useRequest/README-en_US.md

 cancel();
 ```

 > When cancel is called, it merely ignores the current request and does not interrupt the requests that are being made.
-If you want to truly interrupt the request, you can do it yourself
+If you want to truly interrupt the request, you can do it yourself,refer to the custom plugin below.

 ### Reactive Data Monitoring and Automatic Updates